 She begins “Theories about Reincarnation and Spirits” by stating categorically that she is “a Buddhist by profession of faith” and “a professed follower of Buddhism years before Isis was written.”
 Those who may doubt or question this need only turn to HPB’s letter of 1876 to the American Platonist Dr Alexander Wilder, in which she writes, “I am a Thibetian [i.e. Tibetan] buddhist, you know, and pledged myself to keep certain things secret.”
 Those letters written by the Master K.H. and the Master M. themselves make it clear that They – HPB’s direct Gurus and Instructors – and indeed the whole Trans-Himalayan Brotherhood of which she is a part – are distinctly and openly Buddhist.

-Those who may be interested in knowing what particular type or expression of Buddhism the Masters adhere to can discover more in the articles Alaya – The Universal Soul and Self and Non-Self in Buddhism and Theosophy.
+Those who may be interested in knowing what particular type or expression of Buddhism the Masters adhere to can discover more in the article The REAL Esoteric Buddhism.

 The reason she affirms her Buddhism in beginning this article is to show the strangeness of accusing “a Buddhist by profession of faith of denying reincarnation, hence also by implication – Karma,” seeing as the Law of Karma “is the very corner-stone of Esoteric philosophy and Eastern religions; it is the grand and one pillar on which hangs the whole philosophy of rebirths, and, once the latter is denied, the whole doctrine of Karma falls into meaningless verbiage.”